orca-lang/orca/README.md

 # Orca: A Dependent Type Theory with Contextual Types

-Orca a type theory with support for Higher Order Abstract Syntax (HOAS) by ex- tending Martin-Lf style type theory with contextual types and a specification framework based on the logical framework LF.
+Orca a type theory with support for Higher Order Abstract Syntax (HOAS) by extending Martin-Löf style type theory with contextual types and a specification framework based on the logical framework LF.

 ## Examples